RISCVtestbed/riscvtestbed.github.io/_community/workshops/hpcasia25-workshop.md

 | 12:30 | Workshop concludes | |

 ## Abstracts

+### Keynote: OpenHW Foundation RISC-V Cores: Empowering the Hardware Revolution

+**_Presenter: Flo Wohlrab_**

+This presentation explores the significance of industrial-grade, open-source RISC-V cores in the AI landscape, focusing on the OpenHW Foundation's RISC-V solutions.

+RISC-V's ubiquity is undeniable, especially with the rise of AI and increased industrial use cases.
+Many of these applications utilize open-source RISC-V IP cores from the OpenHW Foundation.
+We delve into the details of these cores, their applications, and the collaborative efforts that drive their development.

+From deeply embedded cores like the CVE2 (ideal for replacing FSMs or handling small control tasks) to the MCU-level CVE4 (shipping in millions of devices) and the Linux-capable CVA6 (utilized by AI companies and industrial conglomerates), we examine the diverse range of OpenHW RISC-V cores.
+We also discuss the ecosystem surrounding these cores, including upstream compilers and the collaborative OpenHW framework.

+Additionally, we explore the motivations of major players like Thales and Silicon Labs to adopt open-source RISC-V cores and how this strategy supports their business goals.
+Understanding the dynamics of this collaborative approach provides valuable insights into the future of RISC-V and its role in shaping the AI landscape.

 ### Scaling HPC with Andes Technology: Optimizing Performance at Every Level